ncatlab/nlab-content/pages/2/4/2/1/1242/content.md

 +-- {: .proof}
 ###### Proof

-We have an exact sequence of complexes of lenght 2
+We have an exact sequence of complexes of length 2

 $$
   \array{